Eileen Olivier Bio

 I care about how taxpayer money is spent.
 I will continue to push for balance and efficiency in our government process, in our spending and saving, to ultimately keep property taxes low.
 With that belief, we have to stress smart growth, rebuild integrity, and follow better government standards.
 Draw in new business and retain our existing business to increase our tax base.
 Work to find funding sources and review our options for the village road and alley improvements by bringing in a grant writer looking for funding through bonds and any other available sources.
 Advocate for visible police patrols.
 Partner with our Park District and Schools.
 Keep young families interested in moving to our village while respecting and caring for our seniors that provided such a strong foundational footprint and made this village the reason we all wanted to live here long ago.
 We want to build on that experience as we encourage all to Think Maywood.

-I will continue to work hard to improve our community, through involvement in local government, nonprofits and small businesses.
+I will continue to work hard to improve our community, through involvement in local government, nonprofits, and small businesses.
 As a wife and mother and a longtime Maywood resident, I understand the priorities of our neighborhoods.
 It is important to me that our village gives everyone the opportunity to live in a safe, thriving community.
-As village trustee I will use my experience in real estate and community service to shape a better future for us.
+As a village trustee, I will use my experience in real estate and community service to shape a better future for us.
 I have two young children, and I want to play an active role in shaping their community while modeling the importance of being involved.
-I believe I can positively change the community where I work, live and raise my children
+I believe I can positively change the community where I work, live, and raise my children

 Community involvement is something I value deeply, and I want to continue to play a role in strengthening our neighborhoods.